FinweLtd/orion360-sdk-basic-examples-android/README.md

 Prerequisities
 --------------

-Basic Android software development skills are enough for understanding and modifying the examples.
+Basic Android software development skills are enough for understanding, modifying and running the examples.

-Install Android Studio IDE (recommended version is 2.2 or newer): https://developer.android.com/studio/install.html
+As a first step, you should install Android Studio IDE (recommended version is 2.2 or newer): https://developer.android.com/studio/install.html

-Then, using the SDK Manager tool, install one or more Android SDKs.
-Notice that for Orion360 SDK Basic, minimum API level is 14: Android 4.0 IceCreamSandwitch.
+Then, using the SDK Manager tool that comes with the IDE, install one or more Android SDKs.
+Notice that for Orion360 SDK Basic the minimum Android API level is 14: Android 4.0 IceCreamSandwitch.

-> If you haven't already studied the Hello World project for Orion360 SDK Basic, you should do that first and then continue with this examples project.
+> If you haven't already studied the Hello World project for Orion360 SDK (Basic), you should do that first and then continue with this example project.
 > https://github.com/FinweLtd/orion360-sdk-basic-hello-android

 Cloning the project